Aerobic Workouts for Reducing Stress

 Finding What Works for You

-When it comes to aerobic workouts, it’s essential to choose an activity that you enjoy.
+When it comes to aerobic workouts, choosing an activity you enjoy is essential.

 Setting Realistic Goals